Symposium of the Polish Bioinformatics Society 2024 — Keynote speakers

 Tandem repeats are hard to assess but important regions on the human genome.
 There are around 200 pathogenic and phenotypic tandem repeats, which are often ignored by standard analysis.
 Furthermore, these tandem repeats are utilized in crime scene investigations.
 Given the impact of these regions, it is important that we learn more about these regions of the human genome and their role in diseases and other traits.

 photo fot.
-Anna Amarowicz/pulsar Ewa Szczurek is the director of the Institute of AI for Health at Helmholtz Munich, Germany (from Feb 2024), and associate professor at Informatics and Mechanics of the University of Warsaw, Poland, and leads joint labs at these two institutions.
+Anna Amarowicz/pulsar Ewa Szczurek is the director of the Institute of AI for Health at Helmholtz Munich, Germany (from Feb 2024), and associate professor at the Faculty of Mathematics, Informatics and Mechanics of the University of Warsaw, Poland, and leads joint labs at these two institutions.
 She was a visiting associate professor at Northwestern University in the United States (2023) and a visiting fellow at the Center for Interdisciplinary Research, Bielefeld, Germany (2016).
 She holds Master degrees in computer science from the University of Warsaw, Poland (2006) and Uppsala University, Sweden (2005).
 She obtained her doctoral degree from the Max Planck Institute for Molecular Genetics in Berlin (2011), followed by a postdoctoral fellowship in Switzerland at ETH Zurich.
 Ewa Szczurek was a recipient of the distinction, scientific and didactic awards from the Rector of the University of Warsaw, as well as ETH Zurich and IMPRS fellowships for her postdoctoral and doctoral research.
 She acts as a program committee member for the ISMB and RECOMB-CCB conferences, as well as associate editor for Genome Biology.
 Her research focuses on artificial intelligence, in particular probabilistic graphical models and deep generative models, and their applications in computational medicine.
 Her specific applications include oncology, pulmonology and the AI-driven design of antimicrobial peptides, a work for which she was recently awarded the ERC Consolidator grant.

 Abstract